 of our decision and give you further instructions at that time.
 If you have submitted a Transfer Credit Appeal

-petition (e.g., for study abroad) and receive an email notification that your courses have been approved and your form signed by the English Chair, then it is your responsibility to come back to the English Department office to pick up your paperwork and walk it over to the Center for International Programs/Study Abroad office
+(e.g., for study abroad) and receive an email notification that your courses have been approved and your form signed by the English Chair, then it is your responsibility to come back to the English Department office to pick up your paperwork and walk it over to the appropriate office—usually the Center for International Programs/Study Abroad

 It is not possible for you to earn transfer credit for a WRT 200 class just by cobbling together written assignments from several courses; instead, you must have taken a single writing class that is primarily a writing/composition course, not simply (for example) a History course with a writing component.
 Nearly all colleges and universities offer Writing Emphasis courses, and many of them require research papers.
 But these classes are not primarily composition courses per se, and so they cannot receive WRT 200 credit.
 Moreover, in order to earn transfer credit for WRT 200, you must have taken a writing course that matches up with WRT 200’s key requirements: i.e., a minimum of three major writing assignments, one of which must be a 10+ page research paper, all totaling 20 pages of finished prose.